NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 While slash commands have been released, and is typically the way you should be making commands these days, there are many cases where the "legacy" commands may want to be kept due to various reasons, like wanting to use types not well-supported by Discord or to allow for greater flexibility for permission handling.

-Whatever the reason is, `Dis-Snek` has an extensive yet familiar prefixed command architecture ready to be used.
+Whatever the reason is, `NAFF` has an extensive yet familiar prefixed command architecture ready to be used.

 ## Your First Prefixed Command